mikedijkstra/totalizer-old/README.md

 ```
 Acquisition
+  Signed up this period (with rate of change)
   Yesterday: 20 (∆ 10%)
-  Last 7 days: 100 (∆ 7%)
+Vanity
-  Signed up this period (with rate of change)
+  Total this period (with rate of change)
+  Yesterday: 15 (∆ 5%)
 Activity
+  Key activities this period (with rate of change)
   Yesterday: 60 (∆ 9%)
-  Last 7 days: 120 (∆ 8%)
-  Key activities this period (with rate of change)
 ```

 ### Weekly

-Every week it’s important to review your important metrics to ensure you are trending in the right direction.
+Every week it's important to review your important metrics to ensure you are trending in the right direction.

-Totalizer generates your Activation, Engagement, Retention and Churn for the previous week and previous month.
+Totalizer generates your Acquisition, Vanity, Activity, Activation, Engagement, Retention and Churn for the previous week and previous month.

 ```
 $ rake totalizer:weekly